kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 // logs "DOMStringMap {team: "Chelsea FC", manager: "José Mourinho", homePitch: "Stanford Bridge"}"
 {% endprism %}

-You can access the individual `dataset` properties instead of the entire object:
+You can access the individual `dataset` properties:
 {% prism javascript %}
 console.log(teamInfo.dataset.team); // logs "Chelsea FC"
 console.log(teamInfo.dataset.manager); // logs "José Mourinho"
 console.log(teamInfo.dataset.homePitch); // logs "Stanford Bridge"
 {% endprism %}

-The `<div id="teamInfo">` element
+All of this means we can access these properties with JavaScript and display them how we want to.

 Simple Example (<a href="http://codepen.io/kaidez/pen/VYLxqG" target="blank">See the CodePen Demo</a>)
 ---------------------
-Before we create code that changes/swaps multiple sets of `data-*` content in different places, let's look at an example of how to do all this with one set.
-The process for this is:
+We'll create code that changes multiple sets of data-attributes with JavaScript, but let's look at some simple examples first.

-1. store content in data-attributes in certain elements.
-2. use JavaScript to load the content into other elements.

-Let's look at the CSS first...the CSS will be applied to all future code samples and demos:
+Let's start with the CSS...the CSS will be applied to all future code samples and demos:
 {% prism css %}
 body {
   background: grey;